Marek-Chalabis/Blood_donation/README.md

 * HTML5/CSS

 ## Setup
-1. Install Python(+ all modules used in programs, use -pip freeze-) and Django
+1. Install Python(+ all modules, use -pip freeze-) and Django
 2. Run program "fill_DB_blood_donation.py" and follow instructions there to run project and create your own unique DB

 ## Features